envenomator/agon-ez80asm/README.md

         endmacro    ; end of macro definition

 Important notes:
-- Starting v1.12 only local labels are allowed in macro definitions; global labels were never allowed, while using anonymous labels could result in issues using earlier versions.
-Starting v1.12 local labels defined inside a macro will get an internal macro expansion 'scope' so the macro can be expanded multiple times without label collisions.
+- Starting v1.12 only **local** labels are allowed in macro definitions; global labels were never allowed, while defining anonymous labels in a macro could result in issues using earlier versions.
+Starting v1.12 local labels defined inside a macro will get an internal macro expansion 'scope', so the macro can be expanded multiple times without label collisions.
 This 'scope' will not be visible in the listing.
-Because of their locality, labels defined inside a macro cannot be used outside of the macro
+Because of their locality, labels defined inside a macro cannot be referenced to outside of the macro
-- Starting v1.12, macros can be called from within a macro, with a maximum 'nesting' level of 8 to avoid expansion recursion.
+- Starting v1.12, macros can be called from within a macro, with a maximum 'nesting' level of 8 to block expansion recursion.
 - Macro definitions are not allowed inside a macro definition

 Example macro with arguments: